github/docs/content/packages/learn-github-packages/connecting-a-repository-to-a-package.md

 shortTitle: Connect a repository
 ---

 When you publish a package that is scoped to a personal account or an organization, the package is not linked to a repository by default.
-By connecting a repository to a package, the package landing page will show information and links from the repository, such as the README.
+If you connect a package to a repository, the package's landing page will show information and links from the repository, such as the README.
+The package will inherit the visibility setting of the linked repository, and you can also choose to have the package inherit its access permissions from the linked repository.
+For more information, see "[AUTOTITLE](/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility)."

 ## Connecting a repository to a user-scoped package on {% data variables.product.prodname_dotcom %}